 PRODUCTION: AT THE CEMENT PLANT Replace raw materials with decarbonated materials Using decarbonated materials eliminates CO2 emissions from processing traditional raw materials, like limestone.
 Use alternative fuels Replacing traditional fossil fuels with biomass and waste-derived fuels lowers greenhouse gas (GHG) emissions and keeps materials out of landfills.
-Continue efficiency improvements Increasing energy efficiency reduces the amount of CO 2 emitted for each ton of product.
+Continue efficiency improvements Increasing energy efficiency reduces the amount of CO2 emitted for each ton of product.
 Implement carbon capture, utilization, and storage (CCUS) technology CCUS directly avoids a significant portion of cement manufacturing emissions.
 Promote new cement mixes Creating new cements using existing and even alternative materials reduces emissions from mining for new materials, while optimizing the amount of clinker used ensures emissions correspond to necessary production.
 Increase use of portland-limestone cement (PLC) As an existing lower-carbon blend, universal acceptance of PLC will reduce clinker consumption and decrease emissions.
 CONSTRUCTION: DESIGNING AND BUILDING Optimize concrete mixes Considering the specific needs of the construction project and using only the materials necessary, avoiding excess emissions.
 Use renewable fuels Switching to solar, wind and other renewable sources of energy directly reduces emissions from other energy sources.
 Increase the use of recycled materials Diverting these materials from landfills.
 Avoid overdesign and leverage construction technologies Designing for the specific needs of the construction project reduces unnecessary overproduction and emissions; incorporating just-in-time deliveries.
 Educate design and construction community Improve design and specifications to be more performance oriented which will permit innovation in cement and concrete manufacturing.
 Encourage the use of advanced technologies to improve structural performance, energy efficiency, resiliency, and carbon sequestration.
 EVERYDAY: CONCRETE INFRASTRUCTURE IN USE Incentivize energy efficient buildings Increasing buildings' energy efficiency can cut energy use and resulting emissions from heating and cooling.
 Reduce vehicle emissions by improving fuel efficiency Because of its rigidity, concrete pavements enhance the fuel efficiency of vehicles driving over them, reducing vehicle emissions.
 Decreased maintenance Due to their durability, concrete structures (buildings, pavements, bridges, dams, etc.) last longer and require less frequent maintenance.
 Recycling Concrete in place can be 100% recycled, limiting the use of raw materials and production emissions.
 Carbonation Every exposed concrete surface absorbs CO2 and over the course of its service life, a building can reabsorb 10% of cement and concrete production emissions.

-SHARED ADVOCACY IS CRITICAL
+POLICY AND SHARED ADVOCACY

 The Roadmap to carbon neutrality is more than targets, timelines, and technologies for each link within the value chain.
-Each of these require significant policy support, including a market-based price on carbon.
-This Roadmap also provides ten major policy necessities that, together with market innovations, regulatory refinements, and funding requirements will stimulate, support, and sustain the cement and concrete industry as it becomes a leader in achieving carbon neutrality.
-The industry encourages:
+Each of these require significant policy support.
+PCA supports market-based policies and initiatives that will enable the cement and concrete industry's continued reduction of its carbon footprint responsibly and sustainably.